 - Royal New Zealand Navy Band Award for winner of Band Competition Category

-- Spirit of the Festival *New for 2018 presented by A Stopps and S Cole to be presented to a band who:
+- Spirit of the Festival for a band which:

-- have been in existence two years or less as a concert band AND/OR
+- has been in existence two years or less as a concert band AND/OR

-- play music of Grade Two or lower in its Festival performance.
+- plays music of Grade Two or lower in its Festival performance.
 (Grade two wind band music) AND

 - demonstrate excellent on stage etiquette, follow their musical director, have excellent posture and playing positions, and are well prepared.